top of page

 Be extra kind to you in terms of thoughts, self-talk and self-comforting.
 Write, draw, run, dance or invent any other way to express your feelings as often as you like.

-Avoid the (strong) temptation to dive straight into a shiny new relationship or unhealthy 'escape' type activities - these may temporarily mask feelings however they can bubble back up over time in troubling ways.
+Avoid the (strong) temptation to dive straight into a shiny new relationship or unhealthy 'escape' type activities - these may temporarily mask feelings, however they can bubble back up over time in troubling ways.
 Time spent now is essential to an emotionally healthy recovery and ability to create a workable co-parenting relationship.

-2. Reach out to your network
+2. Reach out to your network.

 Those special to you - your closest friends, family and supportive professionals will be a great source of support right now.
 Be selective about who you confide in and do it only when you're ready.

-Find trusted and willing babysitters to allow yourself to have some regular "me time".
+Create some regular "me time".
 This is invaluable right now as you've never needed emotional, physical and social self-care more than you do right now.

-3. Reconnect with sources of authentic joy
+3. Reconnect with sources of authentic joy.

 Reconnect with things that thrill you, that soothe your mind and that give you something special to build or look forward to.
 Identify what makes your heart sing and plan how to incorporate more of it directly or indirectly into your life.
+Cater to your own weird and wonderful passions and interests.

 Redecorate your environment gradually.
 Replace old items that remind you of painful times with colours, textures and images that uplift you.
 Start today, you'll be amazed at the difference these little things make.
+Move family photos to the children's rooms and personalise the space to suit you.

 Start unique rituals that you and your children love to engage in together.
-Games night, reading time, Taco Tuesdays etc. Develop a special arrangement for drop offs and pick ups that the children can depend on and that helps them to relate these sadder times to dependable routines that make them feel secure and loved.
+Games night, reading time, Taco Tuesdays etc. Develop a special arrangement for drop offs and pick-ups that the children can depend on and that helps them to relate these sadder times to dependable routines that make them feel secure and loved.

-4. Find the growth opportunities
+4. Find the growth opportunities.

 What are the significant lessons you've learnt in this relationship?

 Growth as a person involves taking some ownership for both the good and the bad of the relationship (even if your ex never does this themselves).
-Review your own performance and take measures to ensure you're bringing fresh growth and learning into this next chapter of your life.
+Review your own performance and take measures to ensure you're bringing fresh evolution and learning into this next chapter of your life.

-5. Keep an eye on your health
+5. Keep an eye on your health.

 As a single parent, you have a responsibility to look after your own health, diet, exercise and emotional well-being.
-Don't be afraid to prioritise these things and follow up on anything unusual that you feel, see or sense.
+Don't be afraid to prioritise these and follow up on anything unusual that you feel, see or sense.

-6. See a professional for support
+6. See a professional for support.

 If the relationship with your ex-partner is going badly and you're feeling overwhelmed and confused about what to do, seek information.